tapa8728/Thinker/README.md

 # Thinker
-"Thinker" is a web service that brings you closer to the subject of your choice, study-buddy or one-on-one tutoring sessions.
+**"Thinker"** is a web service that brings you closer to the subject of your choice, study-buddy or one-on-one tutoring sessions by gracefully constructing a *comprehesive guidance list* based on your *likes/dislikes* of course/study-buddy profiles.

 # Team Name
 Buzy Beez